SaraMKorayem/Machine-Learning-QSAR-Project/README.md

 **Model Deployment:** The final model is trained, tuned using GridSearchCV, and saved using joblib and pickle libraries.
 The model is deployed using Streamlit.

-The QSAR project report is included and contains an abstract, introduction, methodology, results, and conclusion.
+The QSAR project report is included and contains an abstract, introduction, methodology, results, and discussion.

 This project was inspired and adapted from professor Chanin Nantasenamat:   (YT) Data Professor (http://youtube.com/dataprofessor)